Fast weight programming and linear transformers: from machine learning to neurobiology: Fast Weight Programmer Neural Networks

 that is, $\mA_t = \big(\mI - \psi(\beta_t) \phi(\vk_t) \otimes \phi(\vk_t)\big)$ for DeltaNet, which, as pointed out by \citet{yang2024parallelizing}, is a generalized Householder matrix (in Box \ref{box:deltarule}, we provides an overview of the useful facts about the delta rule discussed in this work); and $\mB_t=\mI$.

 More generally, the canonical form of Eq.~\ref{eq:ssm_fwp} can tell a lot about the expressive power of the model by looking at the form that $\mA_t$ and $\mB_t$ take, because it is the state transition matrices which dictate the type of state transition the model can perform.
-The expressivity of models is limited when both $\mA_t$ and $\mB_t$ are reduced to an identity matrix (as is the case for the vanilla FWP; $\mA_t = \mB_t = \mI$) or a diagonal matrix---whether all the diagnoal values are the same (e.g., in RetNet, Mamba2, and mLSTM, $\mA_t = \lambda \mI$ or $\mA_t = \lambda_t \mI$) or different as in GLA ($\mA_t = \va_t \otimes \mathbf{1} = \Diag(\va_t)$), akin to element-wise recurrence (Sec.~\ref{sec:ssm}); see Table \ref{tab:model_variations}.
+The expressivity of models is limited when both $\mA_t$ and $\mB_t$ are reduced to an identity matrix (as is the case for the vanilla FWP; $\mA_t = \mB_t = \mI$) or a diagonal matrix---whether all the diagonal values are the same (e.g., in RetNet, Mamba2, and mLSTM, $\mA_t = \lambda \mI$ or $\mA_t = \lambda_t \mI$) or different as in GLA ($\mA_t = \va_t \otimes \mathbf{1} = \Diag(\va_t)$), akin to element-wise recurrence (Sec.~\ref{sec:ssm}); see Table \ref{tab:model_variations}.
 For example, these diagonal state-transition-based models fail at recognizing certain regular languages such as parity and modular arithmetic, while DeltaNet models can handle such state-tracking tasks \citep{grazzi2024unlocking}.

-While such theoretical expressivity analysis of FWPs is still new (earlier work has been mostly empirical \citep{irie2023practical}), there has been already promising work that aims to improve FWPs through this angle, e.g., \citet{siems2025deltaproduct} introduced ``DeltaProduct'' which extends DeltaNet by using more than one application of the delta rule per time step, yielding $\mA_t$ with a product of Householder matrices, achieving an improved expressivity in the resulting model.
+While earlier work on expressivity analysis of FWPs has been mostly empirical \citep{irie2021going, irie2023practical}, there has been increasingly more work that aims to analyze and improve FWPs through the theoretical angle (see, e.g., \citet{MerrillPS24, SarrofV024,muca2024theoretical,movahedi2025}), in particular, \citet{siems2025deltaproduct} introduced ``DeltaProduct'' which extends DeltaNet by using more than one application of the delta rule per time step, yielding $\mA_t$ with a product of Householder matrices, achieving an improved expressivity in the resulting model.

 In machine learning, the current challenge is to improve the expressivity and the general model performance, while maintaining the efficiency of sequence models \citep{yau2025sequential}.
 As a counterexample, introducing extra recurrence (by feeding back the output of fast net to the input of the slow net in the next time step \citep{irie2021going}) or self-reference (by merging the slow and fast nets into a single network that modifies itself \citep{Schmidhuber:92selfref,Schmidhuber:93selfreficann,IrieSCS22}) can further improve the expressivity of FWPs, but it makes the models' training inefficient.
 However, more exploratory model developments by ignoring the requirement for efficient parallel training---which is desired solely from the machine learning standpoint, in principle---may also be fruitful for computational modeling in neuroscience.